BlockchainLabsNZ/tge-contract/audit/readme.md

 - **Variables assigned when it's possible to avoid them and thus save the gas** `gas optimisation`
-<br>The variables that used not more than once could be removed in order to save on gas.
+<br>Bariables that used not more than once could be removed in order to save on gas.
 <br>[View on GitHub](https://github.com/BlockchainLabsNZ/tge-contract-audit/issues/10)
 	- [x] Fixed: [1c2a01](https://github.com/Ecomi-Ecosystem/tge-contract/commit/1c2a01a7ac5385ef1cdefe45262d8b4828a2e82e)